 Troop 775 was established in 1965 under the Charter Organization of the United Methodist Church of Westlake Village, California.
 Our mission is to prepare young men to make ethical and moral choices over their lifetime through the development of strong character, leadership abilities, and an understanding of social responsibility.

-For more information or to arrange a visit to our troop, please email our Scoutmaster, Jake Nonnemaker at email@example.com.
+For more information or to arrange a visit to Troop 775, please email Troop 775 Scoutmaster, Jake Nonnemaker at email@example.com.

 Order of the Arrow

 The Order of the Arrow serves as Scouting's National Honor Society.
 Nationwide the Order has more than 176,000 members and recognizes Scouts and Scouters who best exemplify the Scout Oath and Law in their daily lives.

 Known as the Brotherhood of Cheerful Service, a large part of the Lodge's service centers around promoting the fun and learning opportunities camping and outdoor activities provide for Scouts and Scouters.
 For more information go to the Topa Topa Lodge website at www.topatopa.org .